charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 }
 ```

-In `ovl_dentry_remote`, it directly marks `dentry` which has `DCACHE_OP_REVALIDATE` flags as remote, thus rejecting it.
-Remember what we said before?
-ZFS sets this flag.
+In `ovl_dentry_remote`, it directly marks `dentry` which has `DCACHE_OP_REVALIDATE` flags (Remember what we said before?
+ZFS sets this flag.) as remote, and thus the code above will go into the if-condition, then rejecting it.

 ```c
 // File: fs/overlayfs/super.c